MarketTriage

 Transaction TypeOpen-market purchases only (Form 4 transaction code P)

-Time WindowAll purchases within a rolling 10-day window
+Time WindowAll purchases within a rolling 15-day acute window (with a 60-day backdrop layer for slower accumulation)

 Dollar ThresholdEach individual purchase must exceed $25,000 in total value